SSWConsulting/SSW.Rules.Content/rules/dns-what-and-how-it-works/rule.md

 - **Domain Name Input:** When you type a web address into your browser, the DNS process begins.
 Your browser requests the DNS to translate the human-friendly domain name into a machine-friendly IP address.

-- **Resolver Query:** Your computer sends this request to a DNS resolver, typically operated by your ISP.
+- **DNS resolver query:** Your computer sends this request to a DNS resolver, typically operated by your ISP (Internet Service Provider).
 If the resolver doesn't have the IP address cached, it queries further.

 - **Root Nameserver Query:** The resolver contacts a root nameserver, which responds with the address of a Top-Level Domain (TLD) nameserver based on the TLD of the requested domain (e.g., `.com`, `.au`).